braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/advancement.md

 ---

-# Advancing Your Users Through Canvas Steps
+# Advancing your users through canvas steps

 Braze’s Advancement Behavior feature allows you to choose the criteria for advancement through your Canvas step.

 ![auto2.png][1]

-## Advance When Message Sent
+## Advance when message sent

 When __Message Sent__ is selected, customers will only be advanced to subsequent Canvas steps when one of the following conditions occur: